andrwyoung/mudboard/README.md

 1. you need our .env files to access the database
 2. npm i && npm run dev

-there is a secret repo where we host the proxy
+note: there is a secret repo where we host the proxy, but that's not required for setup